 2014

-Finance Watch has published its annual report for 2014.
-The report includes a detailed description of our public interest advocacy on a variety of EU legislative and non-legislative dossiers in 2014, as well as updates on our governance, funding and operational activities during the year.
+Finance Watch 2014 report described our public interest advocacy on a variety of EU legislative and non-legislative dossiers in 2014, as well as provided updates on our governance, funding and operational activities during that year.

 2013

-The first Finance Watch Annual Report covers our activities over the period from the creation of the organisation in June 2011 until December 2012.
+The first Finance Watch Annual Report covered activities over the period from the creation of the organisation in June 2011 until December 2012.
 It is also available in German.

 Prerequisites to making finance serve society